Buru-gl/Manual-testing-project-drmax/README.md

 are:

 **Test cases:**
--> enter here test cases or at least the titles

-The test cases with steps can be viewed here: [test_cases.pdf](https://github.com/Buru-gl/ProiectTestaremanuala/blob/main/Zephyr%20Test%20Executions%20%2B%20Results%20(Jira).pdf)
+The test cases with steps can be viewed here: [JIRA test case](https://github.com/Buru-gl/Manual-testing-project-drmax/blob/main/Test_case_Jira.pdf)

 ## 1.5 Test Implementation

-The following elements are needed to be ready before the test execution phase begins:

-* enter here what needs to be ready for the test execution to begin
+- Checked if, We have everything we need to start executing tests?
+- Checked the test environment (website www.drmax.ro, is it functional, online), prioritised the tests (based on business importance and risks)

 ## 1.6 Test Execution

+* The tests will be run on some of the most popular browsers: Chrome, Mozilla Firefox, Microsoft Edge, Apple Safari.
+* If time allows, we will extend the tests to other browsers such as Tor, Opera, Brave;
-* Test cases are executed on the created test Cycle summary: [cycle_summary_execution.pdf]()
+* Test cases are executed on the created test Cycle summary: [cycle_summary_execution.pdf](https://github.com/Buru-gl/Manual-testing-project-drmax/blob/main/Summary_test_case_Jira.png)
 * Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [created_bugs.pdf]()
+The complete bug reports can be found here: [created_bugs.pdf](https://github.com/Buru-gl/Manual-testing-project-drmax/blob/main/Bug_Jira.pdf)
-    *  enter here bug titles

 ## 1.7 Test Completion